crossplane/crossplane/docs/stacks-guide-aws.md

 ### Cluster Security Group

-A [Security Group][] is created to later to be assigned to the EKS cluster.
-This security group enables the cluster to communicate with the worker nodes
+A [Security Group][] is created so that later we can assign it to the EKS cluster.
+This security group allows the cluster to communicate with the worker nodes.

 ```bash
 # build the cluster security group yaml